 Your local National Weather Service office has meteorologists and technicians working every hour of the day and every day of the year to issue warnings when thunderstorms become severe and these warnings give people time to move to a place of safety.

-The Storm Prediction Center will issue Convective Outlooks depicting severe thunderstorm/tornado risk for each days and will also issue Severe Thunderstorm or Tornado Watches if conditions will soon be favorable for severe weather and warnings may be issued by the local National Weather Service office over the next 2-8 hours.
+The Storm Prediction Center will issue Convective Outlooks depicting the severe thunderstorm/tornado risk for each day and will issue Severe Thunderstorm or Tornado Watches if conditions will soon be favorable for severe weather.
+Once thunderstorms develop, warnings may be issued by the local National Weather Service office.